kqwq/ka-comment-tracker/README.md

 ### Build instructions
 `npm install`
-`npm run crawl` # This will crawl the KA top list and store the data in ./storage/all_posts.db
+`npm run crawl` # This will crawl the KA top list and store the data in ./storage/all_posts.db.
+Hit Ctrl+C to stop.
+I recommend running this in the background, expect it to break after ~24 hours.

 posts schema